| Averaging Most EIA policies

 yields decrease, participation rates usually are lowered by the issuing insurance

-company.
 Reset The indexed interest

 is credited and locked in, setting a new starting point or set point.
 This feature